Drug-induced anca-positive vasculitisI77.6

 Case report(s)This section has been translated automatically.

-Occurrence of c-ANCA-positive granulomatosis with polyangiitis (GPA) in a patient treated with an "anti-programmed death protein-1 (PD-1) antibody" in advanced non-small cell lung cancer (C34.9) (NSCLC).
-The vasculitic symptoms with myositis and skin lesions combined with a high c-ANCA titer occurred in this patient after the first single dose (Sibille A et al.2019).
+Occurrence of c-ANCA-positive granulomatosis with polyangiitis (GPA) in a patient treated with an "anti-programmed death protein 1 (PD-1) antibody" for advanced non-small cell lung cancer (C34.9) (NSCLC).
+The vasculitic symptoms with myositis and skin changes combined with a high c-ANCA titer occurred in this patient after the first single dose (Sibille A et al.2019).

-• In a 50-year-old man with hypertension and sarcoidosis, drug-induced lupus erythematosus combined with high titre ANCAs occurred after treatment of hypertension and heart failure with hydralazine (Watanabe-Kusunoki K et al. (2019).
+• In a 50-year-old man with hypertension and sarcoidosis, drug-induced lupus erythematosus combined with high-titer ANCAs occurred after treatment of hypertension and heart failure with hydralazine (Watanabe-Kusunoki K et al. (2019).

-• A 19-year-old female patient with Graves' disease suddenly developed fever, polyarthralgia and pulmonary hemorrhage with high titers of MPO-ANCA (p-ANCA).
-Treatment was propylthiouracil (PTU).
-After interruption of PTU therapy and treatment with immunosuppressive drugs and plasmapheresis, there was a prompt reduction of pathogenic autoantibodies.
+• A 19-year-old female patient with Graves' disease suddenly developed fever, polyarthralgia and pulmonary hemorrhage with a high titer of MPO-ANCA (p-ANCA).
+The treatment consisted of propylthiouracil (PTU).
+After interruption of PTU therapy and treatment with immunosuppressants and plasmapheresis, there was a prompt reduction in pathogenic autoantibodies.
 (Fathallah N et al. 2019)

-• Agdamag AC et al. (2018) reported a 51-year-old woman with chronic cocaine-levamisole abusus and high titre p-ANCA, titer, who first had multiple skin ulcers and later lung and kidney involvement.
-Also in this case an immunosuppressive systemic therapy was necessary.
+• Agdamag AC et al. (2018) reported on a 51-year-old woman with chronic cocaine levamisole abuse and a high p-ANCA titer, who initially developed multiple ulcers of the skin and later lung and kidney involvement.
+Immunosuppressive systemic therapy was also necessary in this case.

-• Hacking S et al (2019) reported a fatal case of ANCA-associated vasculitis due to metamizole in a 64-year-old woman.
+• Hacking S et al. (2019) reported a fatal case of ANCA-associated vasculitis due to metamizole in a 64-year-old woman.
 She was initially hospitalized for abdominal pain and questionable colitis and subsequently developed hematuria, renal failure and hemoptysis.
-Serological workup revealed positive antinuclear antibodies (ANAs) and p-ANCAs.
-A subsequent autopsy revealed severe rapid progressive glomerulonephritis (type 3 of RPGN; ICD: NO1.9), diffuse pulmonary alveolar hemorrhage; as well as pericarditis and focal vasculitis of the coronary arteries.
+Serologic workup revealed positive antinuclear antibodies (ANAs) and p-ANCAs.
+A later autopsy revealed severe rapid-progressive glomerulonephritis (type 3 of RPGN; ICD: NO1.9), diffuse pulmonary alveolar hemorrhage with pericarditis and focal coronary vasculitis.

-• Jin Q et al (2018) reported a 46-year-old woman with cocaine (-levamisol) drug use who suffered from a recurrent ANCA-positive hemorrhagic exanthema of the extremities and face.
+• Jin Q et al. (2018) reported on a 46-year-old woman with cocaine (-levamisole) use who suffered from recurrent ANCA-positive hemorrhagic exanthema of the extremities and face.

 LiteratureThis section has been translated automatically.